OlivierSohn/hamazed/README.md

 - imj-game-hamazed
   - The game, using the two libraries above.
 - imj-measure-stdout
-  - An test application to measure the maximum capacity of stdout, and observe the effect of different buffering modes.
+  - A test application to measure the maximum capacity of stdout, and observe the effect of different buffering modes.

 # Contributions

 Contributions are welcome.
 You can design new animations, new games, enhance the current features, etc...

-The code compiles with --pedantic, please make sure it compiles with it before submitting a PR.

 # Build